 Today’s world of digital video is expanding rapidly.
 Every year brings a new set of devices and even device types, every time with more bandwidth, more computing power, higher-resolution displays and even more portability.
 Network operators and service providers including the traditional cable, satellite and IPTV providers, the terrestrial broadcasters (managed networks), and the Internet-based over-the-top (OTT) services (unmanaged networks) – are racing to keep up with this demand.
 Meanwhile, owners of premium video content, including major Hollywood studios, cable networks, sports leagues, and others are working to license their content to these service providers for distribution under a growing array of business models.
 A major component of these business models is, and has always been, the need to protect the video distribution network from unauthorized consumption and distribution, and to maintain differentiation among the myriad value propositions represented in new business models.

 While easily accessible and free to use third party open hosting sites like YouTube and Vimeo provide open access for your public facing promos, there comes a time when you need more control over who can access your content, from where they can access it and what they can do with it.
 Ensuring that your content can only be accessed by registered users is paramount.
-For any media business, or company with sensitive or commercially valuable video, some commonly used content security techniques on premium video hosting platforms include:
+For any media business, or company with sensitive or commercially valuable video, some commonly used content security techniques on enterprise video hosting platforms include: